tykiww/tykiww.github.io/_posts/2018-04-05-Selenium-Scraping.md

 This was just a simple introduction to Selenium.
 There are many more things you can do, but it's more fun to explore on your own!

-At the bottom you'll see how I use selenium to scrape a huge pile of customer review data on a specific cushion toilet seat from Amazon.
+At the bottom you'll see how selenium could be used to scrape a huge pile of customer review data on a specific cushion toilet seat from Amazon.
 I searched for the highest ratings to study why people like this particular brand, enough to find the most common reasons for loving their purchase.
 IF I happened to be creating the new top-selling 'super cushy toilet seat' I would love to know what kinds of preferences are out in the market.

 ```r
 # Begin Driver